aimms/how-to/Articles/599/599-Integrating-Python-with-AIMMS.rst

 Deploying Python Services on AIMMS Cloud
 -----------------------------------------------------

-Deploying a Python app on AIMMS Cloud consists of copying it onto the AIMMS Cloud platform, and launching the application.
+Deploying a Python app on AIMMS Cloud consists of copying it onto the AIMMS Cloud, and launching the application.

 In this article, the copying part is copying to AIMMS PRO Storage, using AIMMS PRO Storage functions such as: